 If you would like to know how to get an unemployment extension in Florida, you must first familiarize yourself with the eligibility requirements.
-Note that oftentimes unemployment compensation extension is not readily available, since unemployment extension is mostly offered in times of high unemployment.
+Oftentimes, an unemployment compensation extension is not readily available since they are usually only offered in times of high unemployment.
 It is up to each state to decide whether to launch special emergency programs that can help prolong the time period for reemployment assistance.

 Florida Unemployment Resources

 What Can I Do to Extend Unemployment Benefits in Florida

 If you are interested in learning how to get an unemployment extension in Florida, you must first note the eligibility requirements of your state.
 Although an unemployment extension applicant may be eligible for regular reemployment assistance, such eligibility does not necessarily make an individual qualified for an unemployment compensation extension.